shaik1201/ESP32-Deterence-System/README.md

 - track cats movement in the yard, record the time and notify me through an email.
 - after trcaking the movement, turn on a spinkler to keep the cats away.
-- Use arduino/esp32 board. (currently using an old laptop to run the script in real time).
+- Use arduino/esp32 board to control the sprinkler.

 UPDATE:
 Currently controling the esp32 using a HTTP request to turn a sprinkler on/off. (just_cv.py).